HaithemGhattass/clothy/README.md

 ## Features
 - Detetcts outfit type
-- Suggests outfits based on your inputted clothing items
+- Suggests outfits based on weather
 - Allows you to save and label your clothes
 - Gives you the option to trade your clothes with other persons